Skip to content

 Long-Term Success and Continued Improvement

-As a non-profit 501(c)(3) organization, Apprisen has helped over a half-million predominantly low-to-moderate-income individuals and families.
-They’ve been accredited by the Better Business Bureau since 1981, have an A+ rating, and almost a 5-star average rating by reviewing customers.
+They've been accredited by the Better Business Bureau since 1981, have an A+ rating, and almost a 5-star average rating by reviewing customers.

 Their average Debt Management Program client is able to pay off all debts in full within 48 months.
-Although Apprisen has to charge some fees to cover DMP programs, they are regulated by the state and don’t exceed a $45 set up and $45 monthly fee.
+Although Apprisen has to charge some fees to cover DMP programs, they are regulated by the state and don’t exceed a $45 setup and $45 monthly fee.

 Apprisen doesn’t deny service to anyone and may reduce or waive all fees in some instances.

-Just as the Women Who Money team always seeks to improve and answer readers’ questions with the best information possible, Apprisen adheres to a performance and quality improvement philosophy.
-They are data-driven and focused on their clients’ feedback and needs.
+Just as the Women Who Money team always seeks to improve and answer readers' questions with the best information possible, Apprisen adheres to a performance and quality improvement philosophy.
+They are data-driven and focused on their client’s feedback and needs.

 Whether you want to improve your financial health or if you need help dealing with specific money challenges, check out what Apprisen can do for you.